Ben-Woolley/java-for-beginners/docs/calculator/lesson1.md

 ## Common pitfalls for beginners
 As with learning most things, we all make the same mistakes and assumptions, here is a list of what I've noticed while teaching this course.

+* **Lines that dont end in a bracket of some sort must end with a semicolon ;** - this is so Java knows the *expression* you're writing is done.
 * **Java is *case sensetive*** - you must match the case and be consistent with your naming, otherwise your program will break!
 * **Every open bracket, brace, and parenthesis must have a matching close** - this is how Java knows what context something is happening in.
 If they're in the wrong place you're likely going to run into problems.
 * **If your program is in an unhappy state please ask for help!** - It's much easier for us to fix something as soon as it goes wrong, rather than after you finish writing and it won't compile.